jlandrum/asterism/README.md

 * The component is pure
 * The component makes no hook calls

-This is addressed through the use of SwiftState.
-To use, simply import `<EditOnly>` and/or `<SaveOnly>` from `@yesand/asterism/components/SwiftState`.
+This is addressed through the use of RenderScope.
+To use, simply import `<EditOnly>` and/or `<SaveOnly>` from `@yesand/asterism/components/RenderScope`.
 As the names imply, anything within `EditOnly` will only appear within the Gutenberg editor, and anything within `SaveOnly` will only appear on the frontend.
 If you need to use hooks, create a nested component and insert it into your block within an `EditOnly`.

 The other available components make use of this, so they generally can be used without needing to directly use `EditOnly` or `SaveOnly`